Real Estate Closings in South Carolina – Real Estate Attorney

 At a closing, both the buyer and the seller typically sit at one table and sign a series of legal documents.
 (Remote closings are also possible if one party lives out-of-state or cannot attend in person.)
 These documents detail the transfer of title, property tax allocations, and other important terms of sale.
 One mistake could negatively impact your life and financial well-being for years.
-In such situations you should consult an a South Carolina real estate attorney.
+In such situations, you should consult a South Carolina real estate attorney.

 Unfortunately, documents at North Charleston real estate closings are not written in plain English.
 Instead, they are frequently lengthy and contain technical and legal language — making it very difficult for the average person to understand their rights and obligations.
 It is never in your best interest to sign a contract or other legal document that you do not understand.

 For this reason, South Carolina law insists that a lawyer guide you through your North Charleston real estate closing.
 The lawyer must ensure that both the buyer and the seller understand the terms and conditions of the sale.
 The lawyer will also explain any state and county real estate laws that apply to the transaction.
 A lawyer can only represent one party at your closing but the law does allow your lawyer to prepare the required legal documents for the seller.
 Some sellers chose to have their own lawyer.